-The Cikananga Conservation Breeding Centre (CCBC) conducts a conservation breeding program for the Javan Warty Pig Sus verrucosus and the Black-winged Starling Sturnus melanopterus melanopterus which aims to establish a viable population in parts of the historical distribution area of the species.
+The Cikananga Conservation Breeding Centre (CCBC) conducts a conservation breeding program for the Javan Warty Pig Sus verrucosus, Javan Green Magpie Cissa thalassina and Rufous-fronted Laughingthrush Garrulax rufifrons and the Black-winged Starling Acridotheres melanopterus which aims to establish a viable population in parts of the historical distribution area of the species.

 The Center also aims to maintain natural biodiversity in conservation areas on Java, promote local awareness about endemic species on Java and to improve scientific knowledge on the biology and ecology of the species, and release captive-bred individuals in their former geographical range.